Keyboard shortcuts

 • encryption: per-team key

-• control who has what access within a team
+Roles control who has access to which items within a team.

 • integer between -32768 and 32767, default 0

-• each priority level being used has its own key
+• each priority level which is being used, has its own encryption key

-• users who publish items can choose which "level" will have access to the item (any level at or below their own access)
+• Users who publish items can choose which levels are required to read or write that value.
+Either level can be any level at or below their own access level.